 Burglars rely on psychological schemes.
 They are bunches of recipes of how to do things and as you get more expert they get more dense and interrelated.
 So you can pluck a solution instantaneously out of your memory, just by seeing a clue.
 Burglars have an encyclopedic understanding of house layouts and the likely locations of most of the valuable objects.
 As well as planned routes for the getaway.

 What was learnt from this study to fight potential burglaries?

 - MAJIK SOLUTION – we devise things that a burglar would not expect breaking them out of the automatic below conscious processing.
-Something like music being triggered to play at a loud volume or the sound of a dog barking/footsteps in the house.
+Something like music being triggered to play at a loud volume or the sound of a dog barking.
 It has been shown that this causes a burglar to abandon the crime.

 - House lay out – consider laying out your house in a distinct way –anything that confuses their automatic mental maps

 - Almost all burglars will do anything to avoid face-to-face encounter.
 So if you are leaving the house you might call through the front door to give the impression your family are still inside.
 Or the Majik House way would be to have the lighting/TV scenes continue to be playing as if you were in the house.